LikemDzokoto/LikemDzokoto/README.md

 ## Hello, world!  👋
 <!--[//]: # - 🔭 I’m currently working on ...-->

-  I'm currently a Blockchain and Backend Developer and a Machine Learning Enthusiast✨
+  I'm currently a Blockchain and Backend Developer with keen interest in Machine Learning✨

    I’m looking to collaborate on any Blockchain or Backend project.